argonne-lcf/ai-testbed-userdocs/docs/cerebras/Steps-to-run-a-model-or-program.md

 The Cerebras Singularity container (SIF) is used for all work with the Cerebras software, and includes the Cerebras Graph Compiler (CGC) and other necessary software.</br>
 Its path is /lambda_stor/slurm/cbcore_images/cbcore_latest.sif<br>
 It is used by the csrun_cpu and csrun_wse scripts, and can also be used directly with singularity.<br>
-[TODO update that path when ALCF conversion is done.]
+[TODO update that lamba_store path when ALCF conversion is complete.]

 ##### Slurm:<br>
 Slurm is installed and running on all the CPU nodes.
 The coordination between the CS system and the nodes in the CS cluster is performed by Slurm.
 See section